Peter's Nostalgia Site

 The HMV 904, 905 and Marconiphone 706, 707 only differed in cabinet styling and each was offered with a choice of 5" or 7" CRT.

 Sets with 5" CRTs were priced at 29 guineas and 7" sets at 35 guineas.
 The Wireless World gives us a 3 page feature on the HMV models in September 1938.
 Hugo Holden gives a comprehensive account of the restoration of an HMV904 here.
 Andy Beer overcomes a daunting restoration of an HMV905 that was missing a large part of its circuitry here.
+Andy was not alone in his enthusiasm for these sets.
+Victor Barker was successful in building an even more ambitious recreation of an HMV 904.

 Also introduced for 1938 were the HMV 907 and Marconiphone 709